 - Slowness in walking

 Yet, it is not a lost cause for someone identified as frail.
-“There is extensive evidence that frailty can be improved with appropriate treatment,” said Dr Laura Tay, a consultant with Department of General Medicine,
+“There is extensive evidence that frailty can be improved with appropriate treatment,” said Dr Laura Tay, Senior Consultant with

 SingHealth group.
 “That said, frailty is due to more than one factor, therefore requiring a multi-dimensional approach.
 And, a comprehensive doctor assessment to screen for contributing medical conditions will be important.” she added.